zarf-dev/zarf/docs/3-create-a-zarf-package/1-zarf-packages.md

 The process of defining and creating a package is also elaborated on in detail in the [Creating a Zarf Package Tutorial](../5-zarf-tutorials/0-creating-a-zarf-package.md).

 ### Creating Differential Packages
-If you have already created a Zarf package and want to create a new package to capture updates that you have made to your package you would normally have to re-create the entire package from scratch, including all of the parts of the package that might not have changed at all.
-Depending on your workflow, you may only want to create a package that contains the artifacts that have changed since the last time you built your package.
+If you already have a Zarf package and you want to create an updated package you would normally have to re-create the entire package from scratch, including things that might not have changed.
+Depending on your workflow, you may  want to create a package that only contains the artifacts that have changed since the last time you built your package.
 This can be achieved by using the `--differential` flag while running the `zarf package create` command.
-You can use this flag to point to an already built package you have locally or to a package that has been previously [published](../5-zarf-tutorials/7-publish-and-deploy.md#publish-package).
+You can use this flag to point to an already built package you have locally or to a package that has been previously [published](../5-zarf-tutorials/7-publish-and-deploy.md#publish-package) to a registry.

 ## Inspecting a Created Package